Deliveroo worker jailed after 'terrifying' attempted rape in Guildhall on lone female

-Deliveroo worker riding distinctive bike jailed after 'terrifying' attempted rape in Guildhall on lone female
+Deliveroo worker riding distinctive bike jailed after 'terrifying' attempted rape in Guildhall Square on lone female

 Asylum seeker and Deliveroo driver Tesfagabriel Gebrzgabhi ‘all but’ raped the woman who was just able to fight off the 34-year-old in alleway by the Cenotaph on February 1 around 10pm.
 The sex attacker now faces the prospect of deportation following the ‘despicable’ attempted rape after admitting a single charge for the offence at Portsmouth Crown Court.